Creating DLC Mods

 Using Starter Kit

 For this tutorial we will be doing some SP modding, so we will be using a Custom DLC.
-To start using Starter Kit, go to Tools > Mod Development > Generate a Custom DLC Starter Kit.
+To start using Starter Kit, go to Tools > Mod Development > Generate new DLC mod (Starter Kit) > Select your game.
+For this tutorial we will be doing Mass Effect 3.

 Starter kit will ask you to fill out some fields about your mod.
-Changing these later is annoying, so make sure you choose your values wisely.
+Changing these values later is annoying, so make sure you choose your values wisely.
 For mount priority values, you should choose an unused value under 4800 (but greater than 3300) from information on the DLC mod telemetry database.
 It is vital that you pick an unused one as if you collide with another the game will have undefined behavior.
+For the TLK ID, you can for the most part pick a random (keyword, random) number between 1 billion and 2 billion.

 You can hover your mouse over the fields for information on what each of them is.
 You can do this for almost everything in Mod Manager and my software.
 Your mod folder name will always start with DLC_MOD_ - I enforce this because end-users who are looking in the DLC folder will be able to easily identify that the DLC is a mod.

-Press Generate and your DLC mod will be created.
-A Windows Explorer window will open up, showing your mod folder in the Mod Manager mod library, and Mod Manager will reload mods and highlight your new mod for you.
+Press Generate Starter Kit and your DLC mod will be created.
+Mod Manager will reload mods and highlight your new mod for you.
+You can right click your mod and select 'Open mod folder' to see the library version of your mod.

 You can now start replacing files in your DLC_MOD_[name].
-You can press Apply Mod in Mod Manager to install the mod, however if you add or remove files make sure you go to Actions > Reload Mod Manager so the mod is rescanned before installation.
+You can press Apply Mod in Mod Manager to install the mod, however if you add or remove files make sure you reload mods by clicking the refresh button at the top of the mod library.

 DLC Coalesced value types